IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 **Tip:** For instance, you might want to have your Target System represented by an image in the System Context diagram.
 One way to do this is copy the style from a Logical Node from an AOD IT System View and paste that into the Style for the Target System and then edit its image.
 This approach of identifying and applying a style from a symbol from any diagram to a different symbol in the same or different diagram type can universally be applied.

-The Text panel let's you modify the text properties for the selected item.
+The Text panel lets you modify the text properties for the selected item.
 This includes things like positional alignment (vertical and horizontal), font family and size, bold, italics, and underline, word wrap, font color and background color.

 The Arrange panel allows you to position the layering of stacked items (to front, to back), the size of symbols and the position relative to the canvas, and flip and rotate symbols.
 Of perhaps most value is being able to select multiple symbols and align and space them.